yisusworldwide/enesimo-rincon/README.md

 This project is based in a client-server app.

 > [!NOTE]
-> The backend is written in NodeJS and it's formed by an API with the endpoints included in [this postman file](postman).
+> The backend is written in NodeJS and it's formed by an API which endpoints are included in [this postman file](postman).
 > Also, there is SQLite3 database which includes the required tables to store the perceptions.

 ### Frontend